Skip to main content

 Ibuprofen and pregnancy

-Ibuprofen is not usually recommended in pregnancy, unless it's prescribed by a doctor, especially if you're more than 30 weeks pregnant.
+Ibuprofen is not usually recommended in pregnancy, unless it's prescribed by a doctor, especially if you're more than 20 weeks pregnant.
 This is because ibuprofen can affect your baby's circulation and kidneys.
-There may also be a link between taking ibuprofen in early pregnancy and miscarriage.

 Always talk to a doctor or pharmacist before taking ibuprofen if you're pregnant.
 Your doctor can advise you about the benefits and possible harms of taking it.